210104-msbi-reston/SammyBaez-VirgilioIIagan-ChaseHovel-StephenPagdilao-Project2/BasketBallProject-Synopsis.md

 7. Search and data scrap specific game statistics based on
 8. Predict the chance of winning when comparing two NBA teams
 9. Predict the overall seasonal outcomes
-10. Predict the potential MVP player in each team
+10. Predict the potential MVP in the whole league

 ## Tech Stack
 * Microsoft SQL Server 2016